noswoscar/Cooker/README.md

 # Cooker
-A web platform for adding up receipes and making your own recepie book.
+A web platform for adding up recipes and making your own recipe book.